runtime57/deepfake_detection/README.md

 |                      | Fake  | 0.96 | 0.80 | 0.87 |      |                |                |

-Due to limited computational resources, we did not fine-tune AV-HuBERT and ViViT, which negatively affects the overall performance of the system.
-Nevertheless, our approach still achieves results that are close to the state of the art on multiple test sets.
+Due to limited computational resources, we **did not fine-tune** AV-HuBERT and ViViT, which negatively affects the overall performance of the system.
+Nevertheless, our approach still achieves results that are **close to the state-of-the-art** on multiple test sets.

 ## Future work

-- Fine-tune pre-trained encoders to improve the performance
+- Fine-tune pre-trained encoders to improve the overall system performance
-- Complete the cross-dataset evaluation
+- Complete the cross-dataset evaluation to get more information about the accuracy of our approach
-- Enhance results on visual-only manipulation scenarios
+- Modify visual features extraction process to enhance results on visual-only manipulation cases